Curriculum, Assessment & Learning

 There will be some subjects that may be taught independent of the current theme such as Maths, RE and some science investigations in order to embed the key skills.
 However, we try to encompass as much as we can within the main theme.

 Swimming takes place in an identified year group for approximately 4 terms with top up swimming in Year 6.
-All pupils in Years 1-6 have a weekly French language and music session.
-Computers and ICT are used in all subjects of the curriculum.
+All pupils in Years 1-6 have a weekly French and music session.
+Computers are used in all subjects of the curriculum.

 How do we teach?